Unboxed-Software/solana-course/content/solana-nft.md

 Next let's set up a new keypair to use for this lesson and connect to Devnet using the endpoint provided by Metaplex.

-Generate a new keypair that we will use for the project:
+From within the `metaplex-starter` directory, generate a new keypair to use for the project:

 ```sh
 solana-keygen new --outfile ~/.config/solana/devnet.json